 I hadn’t planned on visiting Seattle again so soon.

-I thought the waterfront was under utilised, especially compared to downtown Vancouver with it’s miles of biking and walking trails, parkland and beaches right in the city.
+I thought the waterfront was underutilized, especially compared to downtown Vancouver with its miles of biking and walking trails, parkland, and beaches right in the city.

 Seattle fell short of the mark in my opinion.

 My second visit to Seattle was when Trav and I couch surfed in North Seattle for four nights during our 13 month Americas trip two years ago.
 This time I got the chance to visit some of the neighborhoods surrounding the city.